 - Header Rules - Transform and manage HTTP headers for providers

-Enable LLM routing in your nexus.toml
+Enable LLM routing in your nexus.toml:

 [llm]